-The Servicer has taken significant steps to strengthen the organization's IT governance and address the other issues identified in the consent order, and the Servicer is working diligently to ensure that all of the requirements of the consent order are satisfied.
+The Servicer continues to take significant steps to strengthen the organization's IT governance and address the other issues identified in the consent order, working diligently to ensure that all of the requirements of the consent order are satisfied.
 Without limiting the generality of the foregoing, the Servicer has taken steps to address each provision within the consent order that required action be taken by a specified deadline, including providing a copy of the consent order to the Parent Company Board of Directors, increasing the size and governance processes of the Servicer's Board of Managers, establishing an Executive Oversight Committee to oversee and ensure compliance with the consent order, and submitting all required reports and plans of action to the FDIC.
-The Servicer is also committed to complying with each of
+The Servicer is committed to complying with each of the ongoing or longer-term requirements of the consent order, including the enhancement of its compliance management processes and related corporate governance, compliance with the applicable system conversion requirements, and enhanced risk management and reporting requirements.
+In addition, the Board of Directors of each of the Banks oversee the Servicer's compliance with the requirements of the consent order and provide effective challenge of Servicer management toward that end.